pokerregion/poker/docs/website.rst

 Information about a Two plus two forum member
 ---------------------------------------------

-If you want to download all the available pulbic information about a forum member (e.g. http://forumserver.twoplustwo.com/members/115014/) all you need to do is::
+If you want to download all the available public information about a forum member (e.g. http://forumserver.twoplustwo.com/members/115014/) all you need to do is::

    >>> from poker.website.twoplustwo import ForumMember